tessalt/coffeescriptbook/book.md

       x: width
 ```

 This will cause the square to animate off the right edge of the screen.
 The `x` coordinate of our box is calculated from the top left of the screen, so by setting the `x` value to the width of the screen, we've set it just off the edge of the screen.
 To animate the box so that it stays on the screen, we can subtract the box's width from the screen's width to get the `x` value.
-By default, the layer is 100px wide.
+By default, all layers are 100px wide.

 ```
 button.on Events.Click, ->